 Note that if you're upgrading your configure.in from an earlier version of Automake, it is not always correct to simply move the package and version arguments from AM_INIT_AUTOMAKE directly to AC_INIT, as in the example above.
-The first argument of AC_INIT is the name of your package (e.g. 'GNU Automake'), not the tarball name (e.g. 'automake') you used to pass to AM_INIT_AUTOMAKE.
-Autoconf's rule to derive a tarball name from the package name should work for most but not all packages.
-Especially, if your tarball name is not all lower case, you will have to use the four-argument form of AC_INIT (supported in Autoconf versions greater than 2.52g).
+The first argument to AC_INIT should be the name of your package (e.g. 'GNU Automake'), not the tarball name (e.g. 'automake') that you used to pass to AM_INIT_AUTOMAKE.
+Autoconf tries to derive a tarball name from the package name, which should work for most but not all package names.
+(If it doesn't work for yours, you can use the four-argument form of AC_INIT - supported in Autoconf versions greater than 2.52g - to provide the tarball name explicitly).